CTG Africa

 Aggregate member state savings over 10 years

-STRONGLY RECOMMEND AIB Board authorize Phase 1 (MOU) and Phase 2 (pilot) with Capital Trust Group, subject to standard due diligence and legal documentation, to position the African Investment Bank and member states at the forefront of digital sovereign finance.
+STRONGLY RECOMMEND AIB Board authorize Phase 1 (MOU) and Phase 2 (pilot) with CTG Africa, subject to standard due diligence and legal documentation, to position the African Investment Bank and member states at the forefront of digital sovereign finance.

 Appendices